 Why Non-Violence?
 The Strategy Explained

 This deep dive covers Why Non-Violence?
 The Strategy Explained within Direct Action for GCSE History.
-Revise Direct Action in America 1920-1973 for GCSE History with 10 exam-style questions and 4 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+Revise Direct Action in America 1920-1973 for GCSE History with 12 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 2 of 14 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position